cockroachdb/docs/cockroachcloud/authorization.md

 ### How can we track and audit role-assignment actions in a {{ site.data.products.db }} organization?

-Any user with the Org Admin role can access [Cloud Organization audit logs](cloud-org-audit-logs.html) capability to track when users are added and removed in the {{ site.data.products.db }} organization, and whenever any role assignment changes are performed for those users.
+Any user with the Org Administrator role can access [Cloud Organization audit logs](cloud-org-audit-logs.html) capability to track when users are added and removed in the {{ site.data.products.db }} organization, and whenever any role assignment changes are performed for those users.